d-a-v-i-dwu/RAG-Pipeline/README.md

 3. Add the data/documents which are to be used as added context in `/documents` as PDFs.
 4. Install dependencies with `pip install -r requirements.txt`
 5. Run the app with `python app.py`
-6. Follow the link in terminal to the website
+6. Follow the link in terminal to the localhost

 ## How It Works